prayansh/ThunderBot/README.md

 ## ReliefBot Development Environment Setup

-For deluxe instructions, check out https://github.com/aherbig/ReliefBotSetupInstructions, courtesy of Andreas, a.k.a. @groen.
+For deluxe instructions, check out https://github.com/aherbig/ReliefBotSetupInstructions, courtesy of Andreas, a.k.a. groen.

 In brief: